 Based on the project's internal and external scoping, the following Indian Trust Assets (ITAs) issues were identified:

-- How would proposed ground-disturbing activity affect ITAs? - How would proposed inspection and maintenance schedule changes impact ITAs?
+- How would proposed ground-disturbing activity affect ITAs? - How would minimum instream flow modifications and proposed inspection and maintenance schedule changes impact ITAs?

 The impact indicator used to assess this issue is as follows: